 The good news is, this once-in-a-lifetime magical outing is fun for everyone from little ones (it’s best for ages 2 and up) to kids who think they’re too big (yes, tweens might roll their eyes, but they’ll also sing along and have a blast).

-The bad news is, it’s not cheap (tickets range from $33-$59 per person in 2020, and more for Christmas Eve or packages) and tickets are snapped up months in advance.
-Many dates sell out months before Christmas.
-However, there are usually a few dates and times available even in December, in case of a last minute get-away.
+The bad news is, it’s not cheap (tickets start at $32 for kids ages 2-15 and $67 for adults in 2021, and run more for first class, luxury cars, and on Christmas Eve) and tickets are snapped up months in advance.
+The train runs twice a day from November 1, 2021 through January 31, 2022.
+The most popular dates book up well in advance, however, there are usually a few dates and times available even in December, in case you're looking for a last-minute getaway.

 Do you hear what I hear?

 Alternatively, if you're ready to splash out on an even grander, even more socially distanced version of the ride, there are packages available for booking a private train car for your group.
 Think Orient Express, with Santa on board.
 The VIP package is called the Ultimate Polar Express Experience.
 Since this option is private it is extra safe, but also extra expensive, starting at $7000.
 The package snags groups a whole train car to themselves, as well as a private conductor reading the story, private elf chef, and a private Santa.
 Custom catering and a bar are also available for hosting a (small) family holiday party.

 More affordable, and very useful, is the hotel and food package.
 This includes a night at the Grand Canyon Railway Hotel, as well as dinner and breakfast at the Grand Depot Cafe.
 Most guests have a long trip to get here, and having a hotel to check into on arrival (and to crash at when tired and excited kids get off the train, full of sugar) is critical for making the most of this adventure.

 Yes, Virginia, there is a Santa Claus at the Grand Canyon.